 Satellite Offices

+>

 Asia:

 Another Address Here

 >

 Europe:

 Another Address Here

 >

 Mars:

 Another Address Here

 You can see that the other offices are all wrapped in the div tag using the new collapsible content role.
-When viewed, notice that they are hidden:
+When viewed, they are seen to be hidden:

-Clicking the + next to the title opens it, and can be clicked again to reclose it:
+Clicking on the + icon next to the title opens it, and can be clicked again to close it:

 By default, jQuery Mobile will collapse and hide the content.
-You can, of course, tell jQuery Mobile to initialize the block open instead of closed.
+You can, of course, tell jQuery Mobile to initialize the block as open instead of closed.
 To do so, simply add data-collapsed="false" to the initial div tag.
-For example:
+For example, consider the following code snippet: